Geldwaschbar/to-be-decided/README.md

 ## Controls

 > [!WARNING]
-> This game does not support mobile devices and should be played with a resolution of 1920x1080 or higher.
+> This game does not support mobile devices and should be played with a resolution of 1920x1080.

 'To Be Decided' is controlled using either a mouse or touchpad.
-You can click and drag a window with your left mouse button to move it.
+You can interact with the UI by clicking buttons, dragging sliders and scrolling the law and news containers.

 ## Features
+> [!NOTE]
+> This game is still a work in progress and may not be considered playable by some.

 - **The Parliament** decides on a law every day.
 It will decide on the law with the highest visibility.
 You can increase or decrease the visibility of a law by lobbying for or against it.
 Lobbying costs $100.
 Whenever a law is passed, it affects the parliament and stock market directly.
 - **The stock market** represents your success in managing Evil Inc. Every day, your money will increase by 10% of the current stock market price.
 Money is the primary resource for influencing parliament.